 - Applying for a job in certain industries may be hard

 However, what bad credit is to one person might not be the same to another.
 It all depends on what sort of loan you are trying to secure and your unique financial situation.
-So even if your credit is bad to some lenders, that doesn’t mean it will always qualify as bad for others.
+So even if your credit is bad to some lenders in British Columbia, that doesn’t mean it will always qualify as bad for others.

 Check out this infographic to see how bad credit affects your daily life.

-What Are the Ways to Improve Your Credit?
+What Are the Ways to Improve Your Credit in British Columbia?

 Now that you know the basics of bad credit, how do you go about fixing bad credit in British Columbia?
 Thankfully, you are never stuck with bad credit and there are many different ways to improve your credit quickly.